 Urine culture: There are four ways in which urine can be sampled for culture in children.

--Suprapubic aspiration (sterile procedure, good for infants, obtains very good sample, bladder easily sampled with low complication rates)
+Suprapubic aspiration (sterile procedure, good for infants, obtains very good sample, bladder easily sampled with low complication rates)

 -Bag collection (high chance of contamination thus, can be used to rule out infection is negative culture, but positive culture must be suspected to be a false positive), if you use a bag clean area well and bag must be changed every 20minutes to keep sterile, not recommended by CDC)

--Midstream collection (difficult in children, generally from only 3 years age in male children, make sure perineum area is cleaned well before hand)
+Midstream collection (difficult in children, generally from only 3 years age in male children, make sure perineum area is cleaned well before hand)

--Catheter collection (performed as a sterile procedure, risks urethral trauma and introducing bacteria, used more for children with malformations in the urinary tract)
+Catheter collection (performed as a sterile procedure, risks urethral trauma and introducing bacteria, used more for children with malformations in the urinary tract)

-A clean catch urine sample with more than 100,000 CFUs (colony forming units) on culture of a single organism is classic criteria for UTI (>1000 CFUs for suprapubic aspiration).
+more than 100,000 CFUs (colony forming units) on culture of a single organism is classic criteria for UTI (>1000 CFUs for suprapubic aspiration).
 If there is growth of more than one organism consider that sample was contaminated.

 Diagnosis in young children requires pyuria (>10 WBCs/mm3 in urine) and positive culture of a single pathogenic organism.